Exercising your horse in cooler weather

 A good exercise sheet will help to keep your horse warm and dry if there's a downpour or other poor weather conditions.
 There are several different types of exercise sheet, so get the one that meets your requirements or that you think you'll get most use from.

 If you school mostly, there are two choices: a waterproof exercise sheet or a fleece one.
 If you want to protect your horse from the rain, go for a waterproof one.
 It will keep your horse warm and dry.
-They often have reflective strips or piping on them, like this one, Mark Todd Waterproof Exercise Sheet, so they can be used for hacking.
+They often have reflective strips or piping on them, like this one, Weatherbeeta 600D Exercise Sheet, so they can be used for riding out.

 If your horse suffers from cold, a fleece exercise sheet would keep his back and quarters warm.
-The HKM Pro Team All Stars Exercise Sheet comes in fun design which, again, at a push, could be used for hacking.
+The HKM Pro Team All Stars Exercise Sheet comes in fun design which, again, at a push, could be used for riding out.

-If you hack mostly and you want an exercise sheet to alert other road users of your presence, then there's no doubt you need a hi viz one, like these from Equisafety.
+If you ride out mostly and you want an exercise sheet to alert other road users of your presence, then there's no doubt you need a hi viz one, like these from Equisafety.
 The beauty of these is that they're waterproof and warm.